 Once a heritage conservation designation comes into force, no person, including the municipality, can erect, demolish, remove, or alter any external portion of any building or structure without a permit issued by the municipality.
-The permit application process is a means for the municipality to assess proposed changes and determine if these are beneficial or detrimental to the heritage attributes or character of the District.
+The permit application process is a means for the municipality to assess proposed changes and determine if these will beneficially or detrimentally affect the heritage attributes or character of the District.